Ridge Wood: 1949: three-year-old season

 Ridge Wood's last race was the King George VI Stakes over two miles at Ascot Racecourse in October.
 In its brief existence, this race had attracted some of the best staying three-year-olds in Europe, with the three previous runnings having been won by Souverain, Arbar and Alycidon.
 Ridge Wood started favourite but finished third behind Marveil and Lone Eagle.

 Assessment

 The independent Timeform organisation gave Ridge Wood a rating of 124 in 1949, fourteen pounds below the top-rated three-year-old Abernant.
 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Ridge Wood as a “poor” St Leger winner.

 Stud career

 Ridge Wood was retired from racing to become a breeding stallion but was a complete failure at stud.
 He sired no winners of any importance and died of "chronic toxic poisoning" in 1956.
 His only impact came through his daughter Tekka, who produced Garvey Girl, the dam of two fast horses in Hot Spark (Flying Childers Stakes) and Bitty Girl (Queen Mary Stakes), Molecomb Stakes, Lowther Stakes).

 Pedigree

+Ridge Wood is inbred 5S x 4S x 5D to the stallion St Simon, meaning that he appears fifth generation (via Chaucer) and fourth generation on the sire side of his pedigree and fifth generation (via Chaucer) on the dam side of his pedigree.

+Ridge Wood is inbred 4S x 4D to the stallion Chaucer, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.